 This threshold includes the value of your home unless your partner or another dependant still lives there.

-If you’re amounts are below this then you could be entitled to local authority funding.
+If your amounts are below this then you could be entitled to Local Authority funding.

 Care at Home means test